 Why is it so difficult to get started?

 It can not be due to the knowledge that the social sciences and the social sciences have certain difficulties with their career.
 In fact, the problem is elsewhere: unlike doctors or lawyers, they often do not study a specific career goal.

-As a result, employers have a reputation for being able to do a bit of everything, but nothing is right.
-In other words, they often lack a clear profile that shows potential employers at a glance what the graduate can and can not do!
+As a result, employers have a reputation for being a bit of everything but not doing anything right.
+In other words, they usually lack a clear profile that lets potential employers see at a glance what the graduate can and can not do!